 Engineering is the design, production and maintenance of the fundamental processes and materials we enjoy in today’s society.
 It’s a scientific discipline, manipulating different forms of energy to sustain industrial and technological advancement.

-Engineers are the drivers of modern life, researching, designing, building and maintaining the infrastructures all around us.
+Engineers are the drivers of modern life, researching, designing, building and maintaining the man-made things around us.
 From our roads, cars and properties to ships, planes and explosives, the engineering sector puts the laws of science and technology into practice.

 Engineers can be found in a whole host of organisations, from large construction and manufacturing firms to small consultancies that advise on areas such as agriculture or software.

-As such, while engineering is a sector in its own right, it can be helpful to view it as a branch of many other sectors where an understanding of science and technology is beneficial.
+As such, while engineering is a sector in its own right, it can be helpful to view it as a branch of many other sectors.

-There are so many variations of engineering – a list that’s constantly growing - that it’s near impossible to list all of the roles in the sector.
-However, these are just a few of the most prominent:
+There are so many variations of engineering – a list that’s constantly growing - that it’s nearly impossible to list all of the roles in the sector.
+However, these are just a few of the most prominent roles if you're interested in a career in engineering:

-• Mechanical engineer: These engineers focus on the design and development of powered machines and engines.
+- Mechanical engineer.
+These engineers focus on the design and development of physical machines and engines.
 This could include automotive engineers, who can be found anywhere from your local garage to leading car manufacturers.

-• Civil engineer: These professionals keep our towns and cities running smoothly, engineering the systems and frameworks that power our everyday lives, including roads, bridges, water supplies and buildings.
+- Civil engineer.
+These professionals keep our towns, cities and transport networks running smoothly, engineering the systems and frameworks that power our everyday lives, including roads, bridges, water supplies and buildings.

-• Marine engineer: Life on water works a whole lot differently; marine engineers specialise in designing, building and maintaining vessels that can navigate even the trickiest of waters smoothly.
+- Marine engineer.
+Life on water works a whole lot differently from land; marine engineers specialise in designing, building and maintaining vessels that can navigate even the trickiest of waters smoothly.

 Understanding different engineering roles

-By narrowing down your options, you can explore opportunities and graduate jobs that you’ll love getting out of bed for in a morning.
+By narrowing down your options, you can explore opportunities and graduate jobs that you’ll look forward to every day.
 Even if you’ve taken a degree in one aspect of engineering – such as civil – you might find a niche in another – such as environmental.

 Five things you need to know about careers in engineering